OPG Supports the United Nations Sustainable Development Goals

 OPG contribution toward SDG:

-• OPG’s Corporate Citizenship Program (CCP) is focused on giving in several focus areas, including education.
-Some CCP community investment highlights from 2022 include 243 student awards/scholarships and 41 Science, Technology, Engineering, and Math (STEM) initiatives.
+• OPG’s Power for Change community investment program is focused on giving in several focus areas, including education, which includes student awards/scholarships and Science, Technology, Engineering, and Math (STEM) initiatives.

 Alignment with SDG target:5 - Gender Equality